Here is the best respirator when using concrete and silica dust.

 This mask for concrete also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
 It is silicone-based around the nasal area, so it is as comfortable as a full mask can be.

-This mask for concrete dust also has five easy to adjust straps which can be tightened with just one pull.
+This mask for concrete work also has five easy to adjust straps which can be tightened with just one pull.

 Beware of fakes.
 They may be less expensive but without the proper testing, you really don't know what you are getting as far as safety.
 So to make sure you get the proper mask and not a knock off, I recommend purchasing it directly from this company, especially since it comes with a 1-year factory warranty.

-There's a lot of masks out there pretending to be the real deal.
+There's a lot of dust masks out there pretending to be the real deal.

 Here's a video of this mask on our YouTube Channel.